bsknowl/mondial-java/README.txt

 wrote functions for each of the tables we had to insert and went through our data structures pulling out the necessary data.

+Build Instructions:
---Instructions how to build your system from the sources Needs the java compiler and runtime
+Requirements: Needs the java compiler and runtime
-When running our program it reads the mondialXML.xml file from the working directory and writes to output.sql
+Running: When our program is run it reads the mondialXML.xml file from the working directory and writes to output.sql